 Smishing : This method uses SMS messages usually ask you to claim your prize money or to know the offers, you will be asked to share the confidential and personal information with a malicious intent to compromise your information.
 Sometimes, the SMS will contain an hyperlink and if you click it, malicious software may get downloaded in your mobile phone.

-How to prevent social engineering?
+How to prevent social engineering attacks and countermeasures?

 Use your intelligence: You should always be able to identify a hacker from the set of questions.
 Whenever the hacker is asking confidential information that is not relevant to the current scenario, then it could possibly a case of social engineering.

 Know what you share: You should be cautious when dealing with strangers and should never share confidential information, such as your credit card CVV number and password to access your account.
 Additionally, even before sharing information such as your account number, PAN number, date of birth, or credit or debit card numbers, verify the authenticity of the person to whom you are sharing.